cityofaustin/atd-moped/README.md

+## City of Austin Transportation
-# atd-mobility-project-database
+# Mobility Project Database
-The City of Austin's comprehensive mobility project tracking platform
+A project tracking platform for mobility projects in the City of Austin.